 - Taxi or ride-share: About $50 – $100 MXN or $2.50 to $5 USD, depending on the distance

 Like many cities in Mexico, you do not need a vehicle to live comfortably in Merida.

-Between taxis and ride-share services, it’s very easy to get around the city expediently.
-For longer trips, long-haul buses are a very safe and affordable way to reach other towns and cities in the region.
+Between taxis and ride-share services, getting around the city expediently is very easy.
+Long distance buses, like ADO, are a safe and affordable way to reach other towns and cities in the region for longer trips.